 - 3 Tablespoons Fresh Lemon Juice

-3. In a small bowl combine flour, strawberry jello, baking soda and salt.
-Add the flour mixture to butter mixture alternating with the buttermilk, begining and ending with the flour mixture, mixing until just combined.
+- 3. In a small bowl combine flour, strawberry jello, baking soda, and salt.
+Add the flour mixture to butter mixture alternating with the buttermilk, beginning and ending with the flour mixture, mixing until just combined.
 Gently stir in strawberries.
 Pour batter into prepared baking pan and bake in preheated oven for 30-40 minutes or until a toothpick inserted in the center of the cake comes out clean.
 Cool cake completely.
 Lift the cake out of the pan, using the parchment paper extensions.